softwarecreations/mongo-hacker/README.md

             │                          /____/                                                   │
             └───────────────────────────────────────────────────────────────────────────────────┘

+# mongo-hacker-modern - Generates `~/.mongorc.js` for next-level development experience

-# MongoDB Shell Enhancements - Modernized v0.1.2
+## "MongoDB Shell Enhancements" - Modernized v0.1.2
 **This is a fork by [@softwarecreations](https://github.com/softwarecreations)** of [TylerBrock/mongo-hacker](https://github.com/TylerBrock/mongo-hacker)

 ## Why `mongo-hacker-modern` is better than `mongo-hacker`